Take fertility research further

 things differently.

 Birth is a project by Theramex.
-We’re a global speciality pharmaceutical company solely committed to women’s health, with a medicine portfolio covering contraception, fertility, menopause and osteoporosis.
+We’re a global speciality pharmaceutical company solely committed to women’s healthcare.

 We’re committed to furthering knowledge and treatments in fertility-related conditions.
 We’re always looking for new approaches and new angles.